petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

-single source of truth, i.e., the main branch, as soon as they are produced, and CD means that the external world has access to these changes as soon as possible.
+single source of truth, i.e., the main branch, as soon as they are produced, and CD means that the external world has access to these changes as quickly as possible.
 Silos are broken down as a single team then owns both development and operations (hence "DevOps").
 That is, the development team handles testing/QA and deployment, whereas in the past this might have been handled by multiple teams with heavy documentation handoffs between them in lieu of true collaboration.
-Work batch sizes shrink as developers start merging in frequent small changes to the codebase instead of large multi-month projects.
+Work batch sizes shrink as developers start merging in frequent small changes to the codebase instead of larger, less frequent (sometimes taking months or years) updates.

 Automation makes CI/CD practical.
 As part of CI,